jklim01/advent_of_code_2021/README.md

 # Day 18
 1. `unreachable!` can be used to mark unreachable code points.
 If it is ever reached, the program will panic and print the provided formatted message.

-2. This is the first time I parsed the puzzle input with the help of a tokenizer. `SnailfishTokenStream` lazily parses the internal string slice into tokens.
+2. This is the first time I parsed the puzzle input with the help of a tokenizer. `SnailfishTokenStream` lazily tokenizes the internal string slice.
 After trying the usual method and refactoring to this version, I can really see how it makes the code simpler and more flexible to change.
 The same goes for the returned parse errors.
 Seeing that even my toy version which only handles numbers and one type of brace with simple rules is this complex makes me really amazed at what IDEs and compilers can do.

 3. Probably the most "fun" one so far.
 All the required skills are just barely within reach, and it was sufficiently challenging without leaving me feeling completely helpless.
 It was particularly satisfying when I thought to refactor the code to parse using a tokenizer, and when I figured out how to explode `SnailfishNumber`s using recursion.